what is falling action in a story?

 The falling action is the point in a story where the conflict begins to be resolved.
 The story’s climax has already occurred, and the characters are working to put things back together.

-This can be an exciting time for readers as they see how everything turns out.
+This can be exciting for readers as they see how everything turns out!

 If you are unsure if your story needs a falling action section, contact me for a free 30-minute clarity coaching session.
 We will discuss your story and how best to move forward with making your story the best it can be!